Noel Gallagher: Solo career and High Flying Birds

 Following the self-titled debut, Noel Gallagher's High Flying Birds released their second album Chasing Yesterday 2 March 2015.
 In 2016 Gallagher co-wrote "Birth of an Accidental Hipster" with Paul Weller for the Monkees.
 In June 2015, Gallagher confirmed he was working on a third High Flying Birds album, later announced to be titled Who Built the Moon? and released on 27 November 2017.
 On 9 September 2017, Gallagher along with his band served as the headline act of "We Are Manchester", a benefit concert to mark the reopening of Manchester Arena (following a terrorist attack there in May).

 On 2 May 2019, the band released "Black Star Dancing", the title track of their EP, which was released on 14 June 2019.
 On 5 August 2019, Gallagher's band released the title track "This Is The Place" for a second EP which was released on 27 September 2019.
-The same month, Gallagher toured the United States with The Smashing Pumpkins.
+The same month, Gallagher toured the United States with the Smashing Pumpkins.
 Gallagher appeared on First We Feast's Hot Ones in October 2019.

 On 14 November 2019, Noel released a new single 'Wandering Star'.
 The single was released in promotion of his studio EP 'Blue Moon Rising'.
 The EP also featured reflex and 7" mixes of the title track, released on 6 March 2020.

 On 29 April 2021, Gallagher announced the release of the band's first greatest hits album, titled Back the Way We Came: Vol. 1 (2011–2021).
 The album is a double release, which along with 16 previously released tracks, features two new songs; "We're On Our Way Now" and "Flying On the Ground", the former of which was released as a single the same day as its announcement.
 It was released on 11 June 2021.
 In an interview with Apple Music, Gallagher said that Best of Bee Gees is one of his favourite albums and that it inspired the cover of Back The Way We Came.
 Seven days after its release, Back the Way We Came became Gallagher's 12th UK No. 1 album.

+In January 2023, Noel Gallagher announced that his fourth studio album with the High Flying Birds, titled Council Skies, would be released on 2 June.
+The album was previewed with the single "Easy Now", which is accompanied by a video starring Milly Alcock of House of the Dragon fame.
+The album sees Gallagher pay homage to his formative years and Mancunian roots.
+He acknowledges that the title Council Skies was inspired from the title of a book by Sheffield artist Pete Mckee.

+February 2023 saw the announcement of a North American co-headline tour by the High Flying Birds and Garbage.
+The 24 date tour begins on 2 June in Auburn, WA and ends on 15 July in Boston.
+An autumn UK arena tour was announced in March 2023, playing venues in Hull, London, Birmingham, Cardiff, Leeds, Glasgow and Liverpool.